 Look at the two pictures below with your colleagues.
 If each picture was jumbled up (in pieces) which picture (the first or the second) would be easiest for ol lain Port Moresby to put together?
 Which picture (the first or the second) would be easiest for ol lain Madang to put together?
 Why?

-Unit C09 Element 3 Topic 3.3 Deple learn (principles of adult learning) While mentoring the mentees
+How to demonstrate understanding of how people learn (principles of adult learning) while mentoring the mentees

 In tok science these jigsaw pictures in our heads are called 'schemas'.